Why cats don’t like to have their bellies touched

 Summary on Why cats don’t like to have their bellies touched

-While some cats may be more tolerant of belly rubs than others, it’s generally best not to force the issue.
+Some cats may be more tolerant of belly rubs than others, it’s generally best not to force the issue.
 If your cat does not want its belly touched, respect its wishes and leave it alone.

 Trying to touch a resistant cat’s belly can result in scratches or bites.
 If you must touch your cat’s belly for some reason (e.g., during grooming), do so gently and with caution.